rickbarrette/redmine_qbo/README.md

-# Redmine QuickBooks Online
+# Redmine QuickBooks Online Plugin

-A plugin for Redmine to connect to QuickBooks Online.

-The goal of this project is to allow Redmine to connect with QuickBooks Online to create Time Activity Entries for billable hours logged when an Issue is closed.
+A plugin for **Redmine** that integrates with **QuickBooks Online (QBO)** to automatically create **Time Activity entries** from billable hours logged on Issues.

+When an Issue associated with a Customer is closed, the plugin generates corresponding Time Activities in QuickBooks based on the Redmine Time Entries recorded for that Issue.

+---

-## Disclaimer
+# Disclaimer

-**Note:** Although the core functionality is complete, this project is still under development and the master branch may be unstable.
-Tags should be stable and are recommended.
+The core functionality is implemented, but the project is **under active development**.

+The `master` branch may contain unstable changes.
+For production deployments, **use a tagged release**.

+---

-## Compatibility
+# Compatibility

 | Plugin Version | Redmine Version |
 | :--- | :--- |